jelastic-jps/osticket/README.md

 # osTicket

-The package deploys the [osTicket](https://osticket.com/) solution - a widely used and trusted open source support ticketing system. osTicket routes all the inquiries into a simple, easy-to-use and multi-user web-based customer support platform.
+The package deploys the [osTicket](https://osticket.com/) solution - a widely used and trusted open-source support ticketing system. osTicket seamlessly routes all inquiries into a simple and easy-to-use web-based customer support platform.
 It offers features such as ticket filtering, automated responses, and customizable fields to enhance the support process.

 ## Environment Topology